Manage body fat and boost performance

-Another group of exogenous ketones are medium-chain triglycerides (MCTs), a specific group of fats which, upon consumption, are converted into ketones.
-An efficient fuel that transforms stored body fat into energy, MCTs work together with BHB to burn fat, improve health, and increase energy.
+Another group of exogenous ketones are medium chain triglycerides (MCTs), a specific group of fats which, upon consumption, are converted into ketones.
+An efficient fuel which transforms stored body fat into energy, MCTs work together with BHPs to burn fat, improve health, and increase energy.

 MCT oil is a product of coconut oil but can also be found in palm kernel oil.
 MCTs differ in their chemical structure from other types of fats: They’re shorter and more quickly absorbed by the body.
 Adding coconut oil to your diet can provide a natural source of MCT.
 Still, the American Heart Association recommends eating no more than 13 grams of saturated fat each day, which is equivalent to about one tablespoon of coconut oil.

 MCT oil can be found in natural health stores in a range of supplement options.
 From MCT powders, drops, and capsules to MCT creamers and protein powders for your workouts.
 You can add MCT supplements to smoothies, salad dressings, and your morning coffee.
 It’s recommended not to exceed four to seven tablespoons daily, spreading that amount out over the course of your day.